UBCO-COSC499-Summer-2024/PEFORMA/docs/weekly logs/Adams Chen/Week3.md

 </table>

 ### Weekly Goal Review
-I completed Task A as planned, but Task B and C is taking longer than expected due to complexity in testing.
+I completed editing the project plan (due date) and making template for individaul logs as planned, but still have to figure out Clockify and set it up for the team.

 ### Next Cycle Goals
-  * Goal 1
-  * Goal 2
-  * Goal 3
+  * Finish the design doc, in particular, the use case diagram and use case descriptions
+  * Clockify set up
+  * Help with fininalizng UI design
+  * Database ER diagrams